irisWirisW/NSSkinRender/README.md

 ```

 **Parameters:**
 - `texturePath`: Optional path to a custom skin texture file.
-If nil, uses the default Alex skin.
+If nil, uses the default Steve skin.

 ### SkinRenderViewWithPicker